scrapinghub/spidermon/docs/source/getting-started.rst

     (...)
     SPIDERMON_DISCORD_WEBHOOK_URL = '<DISCORD_WEBHOOK_URL>'

-If a monitor fails, the recipients provided will receive a message in Telegram:
+If a monitor fails, the recipients provided will receive a message in Discord:

 .. image:: /_static/discord_notification.png
    :scale: 50 %